-The Workers Party of Britain denounces the Clarks shoe company for its threat to “fire and rehire” workers at its Westway warehouse in Street, and commends the workers for their decision to resist, going out on strike since 4 October in defence of their pay, working conditions and livelihoods.
+We deplore the Clarks shoe company for its threat to “fire and rehire” workers at its Westway warehouse in Street, and commend the workers for their decision to resist, going out on strike since 4 October in defence of their pay, working conditions and livelihoods.

 Even before the pandemic the company’s fortunes were flagging.
 Shoppers moved online, store rents went up and company losses ballooned to £172 million.
 Scenting an opportunity for cheap and easy pickings, the private equity vultures began to circle.